rafael1209/DeathByAIBackend/README.md

 ---

+## 🏁 Built at GreenHack 2025

+This project was created in just **24 hours** as part of the [**GreenHack 2024**](https://greenhack.eu/) hackathon — a European innovation event focused on sustainability, technology, and social impact.

+Despite the limited time, we built a fully working MVP featuring:

+* ✅ AI-assisted personalized finance education
+* ✅ Google OAuth user authentication
+* ✅ Fully functional backend with MongoDB and JWT
+* ✅ Interactive and responsive frontend using Nuxt3
+* ✅ Deployment via Docker & Nginx
+* ✅ Team collaboration and version control on GitHub

+We are proud to have created a real, working product in just one day — ready to grow beyond the hackathon.

+---

 ## 📚 Project Overview

 **Death by AI Co-Founder** uses artificial intelligence to personalize financial education and adapt the experience to each user's level.